 Sauté the Onions

-Transfer the caramelized onions to the crock pot.
-Pour in the beef broth, and if using, add the white wine.
-Season with salt, pepper, sugar, thyme, and bay leaves.
-Stir to combine all the ingredients well.
+Transfer the onions to the crock pot.
+Pour in the broth and wine if you’re using it.
+Add salt, pepper, sugar, thyme, and bay leaves.
+Stir it all up.

-Set the crock pot to low for 6-8 hours or high for 3-4 hours.
-Allow the flavors to meld together, stirring occasionally if possible to enhance the blending of flavors.
+Set the crock pot to low for 6–8 hours or high for 3–4 hours.
+If you remember, give it a stir once in a while so the flavors mix better.

 Prepare the Topping

-While the soup is cooking, slice the baguette and toast the slices until golden.
-In the last 30 minutes of cooking, sprinkle the shredded cheese over the soup, allowing it to melt into the broth.
+While the soup cooks, slice the baguette and toast the slices until they’re golden.
+When there’s about 30 minutes left, sprinkle the cheese over the soup so it melts in.

 Serve